roderickwoodman/comparingstocks/README.md

 ## ComparingStocks

 Most financial websites give you only the most superficial data about your stock portfolio as a whole.
-They give you your current holdings in shares and in dollars of value and they give you your performance for both the current day and since the position was opened.
+They typically give you your current holdings in shares and in dollars and they typically give you your last-day and lifetime performance.
 It is all simple math, and it is all useless for managing a portfolio.
-This is because the funds needed to purchase any new shares or to raise cash must always come from some selling somewhere else.
-Positions must be comparable to each other if they are to be useful in making operational decisions.
+This is because the funds needed to purchase any new shares or to raise cash must always come from doing some selling somewhere else.
+Therefore, individual investors must always have some way to compare positions to each other if they are to make informed allocation decisions.

-Unfortunately, positions and their underlying stocks are inherently quite different.
-But to create more actionalbe, apples-to-apples comparisons, the following tenets are a good start :
+Unfortunately, stock positions are inherently quite different.
+And there is no single magic formula that can guide an investor on what to buy and what to sell based on how he or she is currently invested.
+But by framing the portfolio holdings data in the following ways, many more actionable, apples-to-apples comparisons can be made:

-  * When sizing positions,
+  * Useful position size data includes:
-      * **relative numbers matter**.
-Numbers presented as percentages of the total portfolio communicate comparisons more immediately than numbers in shares or dollars do.
+      * ("the past") **your cost basis** instead of just the current value
-      * **cost bases matter**.
-Balancing to value without also considering the basis can lead to unintentionally making too many investments in certain stocks and not enough in others.
+      * ("the present") **relative fraction of portfolio value** instead of absolute share or dollar counts
-      * **risk matters**.
-If we want equal downside, then we must consider the inherent volatility of each stock when we set position sizes.
+      * ("the future") **capital at risk**, adjusted by a stock-specific volatility number, instead of assuming equally-volatile stocks

-  * When assessing performance,
+  * Useful performance data includes:
-      * **relative numbers matter**.
-Numbers presented as percentages gained communicate comparisons more immediately than numbers in dollars do.
+      * **gains in percentages** instead of in dollars
-      * **multiple benchmark timeframes matter**.
-Timeframe importance is subjective.
-Therefore, investors need some way to assess the short term versus the long term of each position.
+      * **gains relative to the broad index** instead of absolute gain
-      * **the performance of the broad index matters**.
-Portfolio performance relative to the index is the bottom line for whether we should be investing in individual stocks at all.
+      * **multiple timeframes** like short, medium, and long, instead of just daily gain or position lifetime gain

-This big-picture perspective helps to level a diverse collection of stocks and purchase histories where more apples-to-apples comparisons can be made.
+This big-picture portfolio perspective helps an investor level a diverse collection of stocks and purchase histories so that he or she is aware of all outsized bets and risks at all times.

 In all, **ComparingStocks** attempts to be a long-term portfolio management tool.
-Its flexible tagging feature combined with its many balancing options will tell you exactly how many shares of each stock to buy or sell based on your balancing objective.
-But more important is its high-level framing of the data; it clearly compares each position to each other and to the benchamark index using percentages, and it also presents each position's value in terms of total versus basis versus risk.
+Stock selection is easy because their returns are quoted in multiple timeframes and against the index.
+And once stocks have been selected, the app's flexible tagging feature combined with its many balancing options will tell you exactly how many shares of each stock to buy or sell based on your balancing objective.

 ### Development
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).